 Tip: If your self-esteem is low, focus on smaller, realistic, moderately positive affirmations than global absolute over-the-top positive affirmations.
 Smaller, concrete, realistic affirmations will help.
 The others may back-fire.

-Whether self-affirmations work or not is also dependent on how they are presented.
+Whether self-affirmations/self-statements work or not is also dependent on how they are presented.
 People tend to benefit more from audio affirmations than reading statements regardless of their self-esteem.
 This may be due to the more intimate nature of audio affirmations and the perception that someone is there to affirm for you.
 That comfort might affect how affirmations impact you.
 Audio affirmation tends to improve mood more than reading them.
 An improved mood is more conducive to positive changes and similar to value affirmations, it enables more mental resources for perspective changes, coping mechanisms, learning, etc.

 There is one more important variable to consider – need satisfaction.
 Humans have many needs – social, sexual, professional, intimacy, etc. The satisfaction or dissatisfaction of these needs affects our self-esteem and self-worth.
 When need satisfaction is low in important areas (self-prioritized importance) reading affirmations can lead to a worsened mood.